a-fotherby/Omphalos/README.md

 `xarray.open_dataset(results.nc, group='volume')`.
 Data can be straight-forwardly analysed from the xarray format.

+*For examples on how to visualise your data look at the Example Plotting jupyter notebook in the Utils folder.*

 The data in the xarray object will have five dimensions.
 Three spatial dimension, `X`, `Y`, and `Z`, a temporal dimension, `time`.
 It will also have a dimension representing which run the data was collected from, `file_num`.